-Turkey blocks access to Deutsche Well and Voice of America
+Turkey blocks access to Deutsche Welle and Voice of America

 Voice of America noted in February that while licensing for TV and radio broadcasts is a norm because broadcast airwaves are finite resources, the internet does not have limited bandwidth.

 “The only possible purpose of a licensing requirement for internet distribution is enabling censorship,” VOA said in a statement.
-“Governments have a recognized responsibility to regulate the spectrum to ensure it is used in the broader public’s interest,” it said.
+For broadcast airwaves, “Governments have a recognized responsibility to regulate the spectrum to ensure it is used in the broader public’s interest,” it said.

 State Department spokesman Ned Price tweeted when the licensing regulation emerged in February that the U.S. was concerned with RTUK’s “decision to expand government control over free press outlets.”

-In response, Turkish Foreign Ministry spokesman Tanju Bilgic noted that the U.S. required to Turkey’s state English-language broadcaster, TRT World, to register as a foreign agent under a law intended for lobbyists and public relations firms working for foreign governments.
+In response, Turkish Foreign Ministry spokesman Tanju Bilgic noted that the U.S. required Turkey’s state English-language broadcaster, TRT World, to register as a foreign agent under a law intended for lobbyists and public relations firms working for foreign governments.
 TRT said it was newsgathering and reporting like any other international media.

 “TRT abides by relevant regulations for its activities in the U.S. Is that censorship?
 We expect the same from @VoATurkish and others,” Bilgic tweeted.